CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### XRP token registration

 The XRP token is registered in the token registry on the contract instantiation.
-That token use the constant issuer `rrrrrrrrrrrrrrrrrrrrrho` and currency `XRP` token.
+That token use the constant issuer `rrrrrrrrrrrrrrrrrrrrrhoLvTp` and currency `XRP` token.
 That token can be enabled or disabled by the owner similar to other tokens.
 Similar to XRPL originated tokens the XRP token has the `sending precision` and `max holding amount` which we set to default values on the contact instantiation.
 The XRP token has a bit of a different nature than other tokens.
 That token doesn't need approval (TrustSet) to be